michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 23. that the Meshiha should suffer, and should be the chief of the resurrection from the house of the dead, and should preach light to the people and to the nations.

-24. AND as Paulos was thus making defence, Festos cried with a high voice, Thou art mad, Paulos; much learningOr, many books. hath made thee mad!
+24. AND as Paulos was thus making defence, Festos cried with a high voice, Thou art mad, Paulos; much learning

 25. Paulos said to him, I am not mad, victorious Festos, but words of truth and righteousness I speak.